xxjollysway/FNFMamiMod/README.md

-This HTML5 port is property of SuperTeamXP
+This HTML5 port is property of xxjollysway

 Do not fork/clone this repository without acknowledging me and the creators